-Baldwin Park Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Baldwin Park Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Baldwin Park Housing Authority Project-Based Voucher||Closed|

 You can check your waiting list status online at www.waitlistcheck.com.

 As of September 24th, 2022, it is not known if Baldwin Park Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.